Skip to main content

 • max_iterations (optional): Maximum reasoning iterations (default: 5)

-• image_path (optional): Path to image for vision models
+• image_paths (optional): List of image paths for vision models

 • include_reasoning (optional): Include reasoning content in response